kozm9000/vscodium-with-extensions-nix-shell/README.md

 ## 🚀 Features

-- Shells with a predefined list of extensions for your preferred framework
+- Shells with predefined lists of extensions for your preferred framework
-- Automatic shell initialization for codium/code
+- Automatic launch of the IDE after after shell initialization
 - Ability to choose VSCodium (used by default) or VSCode and to enable unfree packages when entering shell ( See [Optional](#optional) )

 ## 🖥️ System requirements